 Mastering

-In this tutorial, we will deploy and run the SD-Core 5G core network following Control and User Plane Separation (CUPS) principles.
+In this tutorial, we will deploy and run the SD-Core 5G core network following Control Plane and User Plane Separation (CUPS).
+The User Plane will be deployed in DPDK mode.
 The radio and cell phone simulator will also be deployed on an isolated cluster.
 This tutorial uses LXD with Terraform to deploy the required infrastructure.

 1. Prepare the Host machine